stnorton/russia-election-scraper/README.md

-﻿# russia-election-scraper
+# russia-election-scraper
 Scraper for Russian election data at the poll level

-Last update: 18 July 2018
+Last update: 5 September 2018

 This scraper is designed to pull Russian election data at the poll level from any Russian regional election commission website.